Gloria Foster: Personal life and death

 Gloria Foster died on September 29, 2001, at age 67.
 The cause of her death was diabetes.
 A memorial was held at Cypress Hills Cemetery in Brooklyn on October 15, 2001.
 Martin Duberman, the author of In White America, told the audience about her 1963 performance that, "she embodied it.
 At the end of the scene each night, there were tears streaming down her face, her body was trembling, but her dignity was intact ...
 Foster had to be covered with blankets in order to calm her shaking".

-Foster was a self-described lifelong Democrat and a practicing Methodist.
+Foster was a lifelong Democrat and a practicing Methodist.